-- 1. A grade of C or better in lecture and S (satisfactory) in laboratory and clinical evaluation is passing. - 2.
-A grade of D or F is failing.
-A student who earns a failing grade in a BSN nursing course is not eligible to progress in the BSN program and cannot transfer to the AASN program at Tennessee State University. - 3.
-All general education courses must be completed by the end of the first summer session prior to the fall semester

-- admission date before beginning junior level nursing courses. - 4.
-Students who withdraw from a nursing course but continue in other nursing courses for that semester must meet with the Program Director to update their plan for progression. - All students must pass a math and dosage test before progression to the next semester.
-The passing score is set by the BSN faculty. - 6.
-All students must earn a passing score on the Clinical Decision Making Comprehensive Exit Examination required by the Division of Nursing faculty before graduation.
+- 1. A grade of C or better in lecture and S (satisfactory) in laboratory and clinical evaluation is passing. - A grade of D or F is failing.
+A student who earns a failing grade in a BSN nursing course is not eligible to progress in the BSN program and cannot transfer to the AASN program at Tennessee State University. - All general education courses must be completed by the end of the first summer session prior to the fall semester admission date before beginning junior level nursing courses. - Students who withdraw from a nursing course but continue in other nursing courses for that semester must meet with the Program Director to update their plan for progression. - All students must pass a medication and dosage calculation test prior to entering the clinical agency in the first semester.
+A medication and dosage calculation test must be passed at the start of each subsequent semester in order to enter the clinical agency.
+IF the student is not successful on the examination, the student earns an unsatisfactory grade in the designated course and cannot progress in the nursing program.
+The passing score is set by the BSN faculty.
+All students must successfully complete through demonstration and testing a skills competency performance examination at the end of junior year, fall term as well as at the beginning and end of spring term in the junior year and both fall and spring terms in the senior year.
+IF the student is not successful on the examination, the student earns an unsatisfactory grade in the designated course and cannot progress in the nursing program. - All students must earn a passing score on the Clinical Decision Making Comprehensive Exit Examination required by the Division of Nursing faculty before graduation.
 The passing score is set by the Division of Nursing.